-Here you can find mens, womens and childrens fashion, electronics, toys, curios, watches, jewellery, craft and much more.
+Here you can find men’s, women’s and children’s fashion, electronics, toys, curios, watches, jewelry, craft and much more.

 This is a market though, and Chinese entrepreneurs are incredibly persistent!
-And like all markets you need to double check the quality and haggle the price, if your a foreigner the first price they offer will usually be extremely over-inflated.
-So don’t be afraid to haggle, and don’t be afraid to walk away if you don’t like the price, or suspect the quality, regardless of the sales persons persistence.
+And like all markets you need to double check the quality and haggle the price, if you’re a foreigner the first price they offer will usually be extremely over-inflated, so don’t be afraid to haggle, and don’t be afraid to walk away if you don’t like the price, or suspect the quality, regardless of the sales persons persistence.

-Another thing your sure to strike when you get there is the touts, often lurking around the doorways or out the front of the market, there not shy in getting your attention offering to guide you to where certain products are and most likely to their store inside.
-Most don’t have any bad intentions, they’re just pro-active about getting people too their shop but for a first time visitor they can be really pushy, often intimidating, persistent and mostly annoying.
+Another thing you’re sure to strike when you get there is the touts, often lurking around the doorways or out the front of the market, they’re not shy in getting your attention offering to guide you to where certain products are and most likely to their store inside.
+Most don’t have any bad intentions, they’re just pro-active about getting people to their shop but for a first-time visitor, they can be really pushy, often intimidating, persistent and mostly annoying.
 Best to smile, and clearly and firmly state ‘no need’ and move on.

 People from Hong Kong love to shop here too, although they’ll probably refer to it as Lo Wu Market, as they can get many items here and at Dongmen much cheaper than in HK.

 Many of the staff speak English, or at least enough to be able to sell their wares.
-If you don’t speak Chinese you shouldn’t be worried, although knowing a little lingo can help haggle a better deal.
+If you don’t speak Chinese, you shouldn’t be worried, although, knowing a little lingo can probably help haggle a better deal.

 Hungry?
 There’s the Taste Cafe located on the 3rd floor which offers up a mix of Chinese and western food, in a comfortable setting, with prices ranging from 25 to 100+RMB, and with English speaking staff.
-On the 5th floor there’s two Dim Sum restaurants.
-Opposite the Louhu Commercial City building, in the railway station building at level 2, there’s Ajisen Ramen, Fairwood, Kung Fu and McDonalds.
+On the 5th floor, there are two Dim Sum restaurants.
+Opposite the Luohu Commercial City building, in the railway station building at level 2, there’s Ajisen Ramen, Fairwood, Kung Fu and McDonald’s.

-What can you buy here: Far too numerous to mention but include mens and womens casual clothes, suits, dresses, childrens clothes, toys, mobile phones, electronic gadgets, memorabilia, curios, art, traditional chinese artifacts, linen, cloth and fabric, and even fishing takle.
+What can you buy here: Far too numerous to mention but include men’s and women’s casual clothes, suits, dresses, children’s clothes, toys, mobile phones, electronic gadgets, memorabilia, curios, art, traditional Chinese artifacts, linen, cloth and fabric, and even fishing tackle.

 Price: haggling is a must, know your prices, and haggle your way to a great deal.
 It’s common for some traders here to quote ridiculous prices to foreigners, don’t be afraid to wander around and ask for prices from various stalls, don’t be afraid to walk away, smiling and haggling all the way.